A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 Step 1.
 Clean the Bricks

-The tools are rather simple as soap, water, and a good stiff brush will do the job, but it will take some elbow grease to get it done.
+The tools are rather simple, which include soap, water, and a good stiff brush, but it will take some elbow grease to get the job done.

 Remember that using a pressure washer may seem logical, but that means more water will penetrate the surface and make the subsequent paint job less durable.